People need time to talk and share opinions in a controlled, structured environment.

 That’s why a debrief with some groups (especially young people) can seem like herding cats – they will scatter all over the place if they’re not given a better structure.

 The following tips and advice are useful to consider when you want your group to reflect on what they may have learned from their experience.
-There’s no hard and fast rules, but these points will help you squeeze more out of your discussions.
+There are no hard and fast rules, but these points will help you squeeze more out of your discussions.